nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 ### 3. What tasks are blocked waiting on another team member?
 * Phani was having issues placing items in a location relative to the player's coordinates.
 	* Clifton will help with finding out how to implement this functonality.

+## Week 4

+### 1. What tasks did I work on / complete?

+* Clifton Francis

+* Animesh Grover
+	* Implemented Strategy pattern when spawning different type of monsters with different health and move speed based on the difficulty level selected from the menu
+	* Worked on level 3 scripts
+	* worked with enemy routes for different levels

+* Watcharit Maharutainont

+* Phani Teja Kantamneni

+### 2. What am I planning to work on next?

+* Clifton Francis

+* Animesh Grover
+	* complete all code realated tasks
+	* find any relevent video clips which could be used when making video for the game.

+* Watcharit Maharutainont

+* Phani Teja Kantamneni

+### 3. What tasks are blocked waiting on another team member?